 Accessibility is relevant

 Most countries have a legal requirement to provide access to education for differently-abled people.
-You are complying with anti-discrimination laws by providing inclusive features within your exam software.
+You are complying with anti-discrimination laws by providing inclusive features within your assessment platform.
 Tech adds the benefit of doing this through AI.
 This means extra staffing isn’t necessary for examination halls, and extra money isn’t spent on ancillary rooms for students with disabilities.

 Hundreds of millions of people are foreign-born across the globe.
 Language proficiency and schooling in the host country’s language are genuine issues for migrants and their families.
 Language learning AI helps bridge the gap of mobility around the globe for opportunities for a better life, career advancement, and future-proofing due to climate change.